Darkfloor. It’s the umbrella under which we operate and publish a variety of creative music projects. It began in 2009.

-We are primarily concerned with electronics, especially of a rich, bass heavy, often dark, textured variety.
+The sound of Darkfloor is a composite – we are not defined by a single genre or style.
+Primarily, we are concerned with electronic sound, especially of a rich, bass heavy, dark, textured variety.
 Thundering mutant stabs of bass.
 Claustrophobic industrial bleakness.
-Hypnotically, lush depth.
-Or, the wide gamut of sound between, it is all these things and more.
+Hypnotic lush depth.
+And the wide gamut of sound between; we are all these things and more.

-We absorb the best of established genres and sonics, including but not limited to – techno, electro, breaks, dubstep, glitch, IDM, drone, ambient, breakstep, bass, noise, experimental electronics, metal, power electronics, downtempo, illbient, jungle, drum n bass and stuff we don’t even know what to classify as.
+We absorb the best of established genres and sonics including – techno, electro, breaks, dubstep, glitch, IDM, drone, ambient, breakstep, bass, noise, experimental electronics, metal, power electronics, downtempo, illbient, jungle, drum & bass, and stuff we don’t even know what to classify as.

-Over the years many people have contributed to our site’s words, including Brant Showers (AAIMON), Ali Berger, Alistair Read, Billywood, Blackmass Plastics, Bushby, Clodhoppa, Danny Vandal, Eddie Bovaflux, Inorganic Audio, Karellen, KidChameleon, Laica, Mad Wax, Nora (feryne), Opine Ko$insky, Rachael Kissane, Rob Dunstone, Swarm Intelligence, Taylor Shechet, Ursa, Uschi Schomig, and Vadim Savchenko (Vadz).
+Over the years many people have contributed to our blog and editorial content including Brant Showers (AAIMON), Ali Berger, Alistair Read, Billywood, Blackmass Plastics, Bushby, Clodhoppa, Danny Vandal, Eddie Bovaflux, Inorganic Audio, Karellen, KidChameleon, Laica, Mad Wax, Nora (feryne), Opine Ko$insky, Rachael Kissane, Rob Dunstone, Swarm Intelligence, Taylor Shechet, Ursa, Uschi Schomig, and Vadim Savchenko (Vadz).

-In 2011 we opened our forum (the hive) to help further the positive discussion and promotion of the multiple styles and genres that form the core of Darkfloor and beyond.
-Good music is good music whether it has or hasn’t got specific sounds, programming structure, frequencies and the like.
+In 2011 we opened our forum, HIVE, to help further the positive discussion and promotion of the multiple styles and genres of music that form the core of Darkfloor, our label, our radio, and beyond.
+Good music is good music regardless if it has or hasn’t got specific sounds, programming structure, frequencies and the like.
 With the rise of social media and the increasing demands on our time to maintain and administer the boards we made the decision to close the forum in early 2014.